korkutlab/targetscore/targetscore/inst/shiny/www/ts_intro_p2.md

+Delete this/ Notes: What is the package name, refine-read the text.
 # TargetScore  Tutorial

 The tutorial describes running the TargetScore using the package.
 Users can opt to use the web interface.
 On the web interface, the data can be uploaded and similar options are provided on dropdown menus.